 HINT: A way to avoid root disturbance when you’re thinning carrots is to snip off the tops of unwanted seedlings, leaving the roots in the ground.

 Keep on watering and mulching the young carrots as required.
-Weed as required.
+Weed the bed, removing weeds when they are small to avoid disturbing the carrots.

 THE SECRET: When the crowns push through the ground, cover them with soil or mulch.
 This will prevent green shoulders, which can give the carrots a bitter flavour.